stoyicker/RecyclerViewSyncDemo/README.md

 Demo project for how to sync the scrolling of two (applicable to as many as desired) RecyclerViews.

-Minimum required API level: 7 (as RecyclerView).
+Minimum required API level: 9.

 Minimum recommended API level: 11.